Matans844/my-website/docs/notebooks/concepts/math-functions_with-modulo.md

 ### Details and Implementation

 To calculate `gcd` for two numbers, `a,b`, we can use the Euclidean Algorithm.
-However, there's a built-in implemenation for the calculation of `gcd(a,b)` in Python.
+However, there's a built-in implementation for the calculation of `gcd(a,b)` in Python.

 Python docs function signature: `math.gcd(*integers)`